Martinborough: Economy

 Martinborough has a large number of vineyards producing wines, notably Pinot noir.
 Martinborough has a warm micro-climate, with hills to the east and west.
 Almost all the vineyards are in thin ribbons around the northern and eastern sides of the town, and on the Dry River to the south.
 All follow dry riverbeds, which provide appropriate soils for viticulture.

 Notable wineries include Schubert Wines, Te Kairanga, Tirohana Estate, Palliser Estate Wines, Dry River, Martinborough Vineyard, Murdoch James, Ata Rangi, Craggy Range, Tiwaiwaka, Haythornthwaite, and Escarpment.
 During November, the region's wines are celebrated in the Toast Martinborough wine festival.
 This event temporarily enlarges the population by 10,000.

 Other industries around Martinborough focus on traditional beef and sheep farming; growing olives, lavender and nuts; and fishing at the coast settlements of Ngawi and Cape Palliser.
 Tourism is an important industry for the town, and the Martinborough i-site provides advice about accommodation, activities, wineries and where to eat.
 Several wineries and specialist tour operators offer vineyard tours, and the Martinborough Brewery is also located in town.

 Dark Sky Reserve

 In January 2023, an area of 3665 km2, was certified as the Wairarapa Dark Sky Reserve by the International Dark-Sky Association.
-It was the second dark sky reserve to be certified in New Zealand (after the Aoraki Mackenzie International Dark Sky Reserve was recognised in 2012).
-The certification of the new dark sky reserve was the result of 5 years of volunteer work by the Wairarapa Dark Sky Reserve Association and local partner organisations.
 The area covered by the reserve includes the Aorangi Forest Park, and the South Wairarapa and Carterton Districts.
 Martinborough was the location for the first public meeting to discuss the proposal to apply for dark sky accreditation, and the town is approximately in the centre of the reserve.
+The Wairarapa Dark Sky Reserve was the second dark sky reserve to be certified in New Zealand (after the Aoraki Mackenzie International Dark Sky Reserve was recognised in 2012).
+The certification of the new dark sky reserve was the result of 5 years of volunteer work by the Wairarapa Dark Sky Reserve Association and local partner organisations.